netbootxyz/build-pipelines/README.md

     kernel: "ubuntu-18.04-live-kernel"
 ```

-You will notice this file contains a keyword `REPLACE_RELEASE_NAME` this allows us to substitute in the unique relese name at build time comprised of the external version number and the current commit for that build.
+You will notice this file contains a keyword `REPLACE_RELEASE_NAME` this allows us to substitute in the unique release name at build time comprised of the external version number and the current commit for that build.
 These endpoints on release get pushed to our development branch:
 https://github.com/netbootxyz/netboot.xyz/blob/development/endpoints.yml
 This list of metadata allows us to generate boot menu releases with every incremental change to the underlying assets they point to in Github.

 Asset repos fall into two main categories for us from a build pipeline perspective.